dnschneid/crouton/README.md

 ## Issues?

-Running another OS in a chroot is a pretty messy technique (although it's hidden behind very pretty scripts), and these scripts are relatively new, so problems are not surprising.
+Running another OS in a chroot is a pretty messy technique (although it's hidden behind very pretty scripts), and while these scripts are relatively mature, Chromium OS is changing all the time so problems are not surprising.
 Check the issue tracker and file a bug if your issue isn't there.
 When filing a new bug, include the output of `croutonversion` run from inside the chroot or, if you cannot mount your chroot, include the output of `cat /etc/lsb-release` from Crosh.

 ## I want to be a Contributor!